Chatterino/api/README.md

 # chatterino-api-cache

-simple go web service that serves as a cache to APIs that chatterino wants to use
+simple go web service that serves as a cache to APIs that chatterino wants to use.

+Emote data is served cached from [twitchemotes.com](https://twitchemotes.com/)